EndOfFile/factorio_on_DO/README.md

 This script deletes VMs and snapshots so please use with caution and check the source first!!

 1. If there are more than 2 snapshots that match the naming scheme for factorio vm snapshots the oldest one gets deleted (If you have more than 5 Snapshots you have to pay for them)
-2. The VM gets created based on the newest general snapshot!
-(Planed to use the newest matching one)
+2. The VM gets created based on the newest snapshot that matches the snapshot naming scheme
 3. Standard name for the VM is Factorio, if you have already one VM with this name change vm_name inside the script!!
 4. Snapshots standard name are date_time-vm_name